mikuso/ocpp-rpc/README.md

 #### Event: 'message'

 * `event` {Object}
+  * `messageId` {String|null} - The RPC message ID.
+If the message ID cannot be decoded, this will be null.
   * `payload` {Buffer} - The message payload buffer.
   * `outbound` {Boolean} - This will be `true` if the message originated locally.